I do think that we have a reason for optimism. But it is hinging on futher intentional action.

 Talking Points

-Reimaging Leadership: How to get more women at the table
+Reimagining Leadership: How to get more women at the table

 For all the talk about gender equity there's been very little change in the way leadership is framed, and traditional ideas about authority, hierarchy and who is best at the top.
 But there are lots of different ways to share decision making, collaborate and include diverse voices.
 It needs new thinking and imagination but evidence shows when women are in charge the bottom line and outcomes for all women improve.
-Reimaging Leadership: How to get more women at the table
+Reimagining Leadership: How to get more women at the table

 Key Takeaways: